CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Recipes/Recipes_Furnace.md

 furnace.getFuel(item);
 ```

-This will return the burn value as an integer
+This will return the burn value as an Integer

 ## Examples